Sign In Register

 Safety Score1.0 / 5.0

-Monticello has an average annual temperature of 47°F (8°C).
+Monticello experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 18°F in January while summers reach 72°F in July.
-Annual precipitation is 40.2 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 40.2 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 837 feet.

 Temperature